For financial institutions

 - WWF offers a practical step-by-step guide for financial institutions to address deforestation and ecosystem conversion risks in alignment with the Accountability Framework.
 The guide provides details on the risks financial institutions face.
 It also presents case studies and nature-positive finance opportunities to drive positive environmental impact.
 In addition, WWF gives guidance on deforestation and conversion for central banks and financial regulators.

 Whether or not a financial institution has established policies and criteria related to deforestation, conversion, and human rights, it is essential to understand exposure and risk related to these topics.
-The Deforestation-Free Finance Roadmap and other Accountability Framework-aligned tools and disclosures can help your institution to assess and manage such risks across your portfolio:
+The AFi Finance Tool, Global Canopy's Deforestation-Free Finance Sector Roadmap and other Accountability Framework-aligned tools and data sources can help financial institutions assess and manage such risks across their portfolios.
+This includes the following resources:

-- The ForestIQ tool can support an initial portfolio assessment process through its data on deforestation risk exposure and financial materiality for more than 2,000 companies.
+- The ForestIQ data platform can support an initial portfolio assessment process through its data on deforestation risk exposure and financial materiality for more than 2,000 companies.
+The Forest IQ metrics are included in the AFi Finance Tool.

 - Many widely used reporting standards and platforms that address environmental and human rights issues linked to soft commodities are well aligned with the Accountability Framework.
-These include CDP’s forests questionnaire, the Forest 500 assessment, and the GRI Agriculture, Fishing, and Aquaculture Sector Standard.
+These include the Forests module of the CDP questionnaire, the Forest 500 assessment, and the GRI Agriculture, Fishing, and Aquaculture Sector Standard.
+The CDP, Forest 500, and GRI criteria are included in the AFi Finance Tool.

 - Ceres' Investor Guide to Deforestation and Climate Change explains how investors might be exposed to deforestation and related climate risks in their portfolios.
 It guides investors on how to analyse their own risk exposure and engage companies in their portfolios to mitigate these risks.